BioplatformsAustralia/bpaotu/README.md

 - `frontend` for production, running on nginx
 - `frontend-dev` for development, running on a Webpack Dev Server

+The only page served by Django itself is the ingest log (viewable at /ingest).

 ### DB Volume backup

 Running an ingest drops and recreates the schema every time -- meaning that existing ingested data is lost when performaning a new ingest.
 Since a full ingest can take many (~5) hours, this is a bit annoying when testing the ingest code, and afterwards wanting to go back to having all the data available locally.